 8 Things to do at Johnson Lake in Banff

 Johnson Lake is a beautiful and popular lake in Banff National Park.
 Just a short drive from the Town of Banff, a visit to Johnson Lake is an excellent thing to do in Banff, any time of year.
-Don’t rush your stop at this stunning Banff lake as there are so many things to do at Johnson Lake.
+Don’t rush your stop at this stunning Banff lake, as there are plenty of things to do at Johnson Lake.

 With a large day use area, Johnson Lake is a scenic spot for a picnic in Banff.
 On a hot summer day get out on the water with a stand-up paddleboard, dinghy or kayak.
 Even in the spring, fall or winter, you’ll find plenty of fun free Banff activities at Johnson Lake in Banff.